Russrex/AlexaShades/README.md

-# Alexa Shades
+# This project emulates a Wemos device which works with Alexa to raise and lower the Bofu window roller motors.
+# Please make note that this project was not created by, affiliated with, or endorsed by Amazon, or the Alexa brand.

-**Forked from Makersmusings fauxmo library.
+**Forked from Makersmusings Fauxmo library.
 The WifiManager portion was contributed by Tapzu and the RF_Record portion by SillyFrog.
-These repositories can be found at the following links:
+These libraries need to be installed in the Arduino IDE for this sketch to function.
+The repositories can be found at the following locations:

 https://github.com/makermusings/fauxmo